zhixuan-lin/deep-fp/README.md

-# deep-fp
+# Deep Webstie Fingerprinting

-Website fingerprinting based on CNN
+This is a Pytorch implementation of [Deep Fingerprinting: Undermining Website Fingerprinting Defenses with Deep Learning.
+Website fingerprinting based on CNN](https://arxiv.org/abs/1801.02265).
+This is for one of my course projects.

 Run training: